 Investing in the Common Shares involves a high degree of risk.
-Prospective and current investors should carefully consider the following risks and uncertainties, together with all other information in this Annual Report, as well as the Corporation's financial statements and related notes and MD&A. Any of the risk factors described below could adversely affect Acasti's business, financial condition or results of operations.
-The market price of the Common Shares could decline significantly if one or more of these risks or uncertainties actually occur.
-The risks below are not the only ones Acasti faces.
-Additional risks that Acasti currently does not know about or that Acasti currently believes to be immaterial may also impair its business.
+Prospective and current investors should carefully consider the following risks and uncertainties, together with all other information in this Annual Report, as well as the Corporation's financial statements and related notes and MD&A. Any of the risk factors described below could adversely affect Acasti's business, financial condition or results of operations and the market price of the Common Shares could decline significantly if one or more of these risks or uncertainties actually occur.
+Unknown risks or risks that Acasti currently believes to be immaterial may also impair its business, financial condition or results of operations.
 Certain statements below are forward-looking information.
 See "Special Note Regarding Forward-Looking Statements".